Friday, December 4, 2009

 ABOUT THE BOOK

-If you would like to read the first chapter of The Christmas Glass, go HERE
+If you would like to read the first chapter of A Love Undone, go HERE.

 This week, the